Phone-GWP-group

 There are several reasons why switching to vegan packaging could benefit your business.

 From a more commercial viewpoint, if vegans are a key demographic your business is targeting, using non-vegan packaging could see you losing sales to competitors.
-This point equally applies to you targeting Millennials and Gen Z consumers.
+This point equally applies to you targeting Millennials and Gen Z customers.

 Using vegan packaging is also relatively niche at present, so this could also help improve your sales amongst certain customer groups.
 It also serves as a strong marketing message for these consumers.